Pyongyang Declaration: Text

 The guarantee for the advance of a socialist society lies in that the popular masses become the genuine masters of the society.

 Such a society makes a triumphant advance – this is a truth and reality proved by theory and practice.

 The parties and progressive mankind aspiring after socialism have drawn a very precious lesson therefrom.

 In order to defend and advance the socialist cause individual parties should firmly maintain independence and firmly build up their own forces.

 The socialist movement is an independent one.
 Socialism is carved out and built with a country or national state as a unit.
 The socialist cause in each country should be fulfilled on the responsibility of the party and people of that country.

 Each party should work out lines and policies which tally with the actual situation of the country where it is active and with the demands of its people and implement them by relying on the popular masses.

 It should not abandon its revolutionary principles at any time and under any circumstances but uplift the banner of socialism.

 The socialist cause is a national one and, at the same time, a common cause of mankind.

 All parties should cement the ties of comradely unity, cooperation and solidarity on the principles of independence and equality.

 Now that the imperialists and reactionaries are attacking socialism and people in an international collusion, the parties which are building socialism or aspiring after it should defend and advance socialism on an international scale and strengthen mutual support and solidarity in their efforts for social justice, democracy, the right to existence and peace against imperialist domination, subjugation by capital and neo-colonialism.

 This is an international duty incumbent upon all parties and progressive forces for socialism and an undertaking for their own cause.

 We will advance under the unfurled banner of socialism in firm unity with all progressive political parties, organisations, and peoples of the world who are striving to defend socialism against capitalism and imperialism.

 Let us all fight it out to open up the future of mankind with a firm conviction in the cause of socialism.

 Final victory is on the part of the people fighting in unity for socialism.

 The socialist cause shall not perish.

 Signatories

 The Declaration was originally signed on 20 April 1992 by 69 parties.
 The Mongolian People's Party later withdrew from the declaration, the only party to do so.
-According to KCNA, "Six months later, the number of signatories reached more than 140.
+According to Korean Central News Agency, "Six months later, the number of signatories reached more than 140.
 "They numbered over 170 one year later".
 At the time of the ten-year anniversary in 2002 there were 258 signatories.
 In 2012 there were 280.
 The number of signatories reached 300 in 2017.
 North Korea often cites these numbers for propaganda purposes.